What are the Symptoms of a Bad Brake Booster?

 4. A Constantly Stalling Engine

 Brake boosters have diaphragms that can fail at any time.
-When this happens, excess air enters the brakes from the engine and bypasses the seal.
+When this happens, excess air from the engine enters the brakes and bypasses the seal.
 This causes your car to stall once you hit the brake pedal.

 5. Hissing Sound